holmstead/pands-project/README.md

 ## About

-This program reads in a dataset (csv) and plots histograms, scatterplots, and summarizes numerical variables (mean, standard deviation, max, min).
+This program reads in a dataset (csv) and summarizes numerical variables, plots histograms, scatterplots, etc.

-This program can be used to analyse any dataset in csv form.
-It will:
+This program can be used to analyse ~~any dataset~~ the Iris dataset in csv form.
+Currently, it will:

 - plot histograms of every numeric variable using matplotlib
 - plot scatterplots of every pair of numeric variables using matplotlib
 - plot lmplots using seaborn of every pair of numeric variables, with a 'hue' of every non-numeric variable in the datset

 This will create a lot of plots in the 'plots' directory.
 You can then weed out the plots that you dont need or like.
+Next feature to add is checking if the plot is worth plotting or not, maybe add a R^2 check or something ...

 ## Quickstart